You can change the selected business at any time.

 Siemens is investing around €200 million to a wind turbine manufacturing facility in Cuxhaven, Germany.
-A few days after announcing this project an official signing ceremony took place at the planned site of the factory.
+After announcing this project an official signing ceremony took place at the planned site of the factory in Summer 2015.
 The new production will be located directly at the edge of the harbor and will have a surface area of 170,000 square meters – the size of roughly 24 soccer fields.
+In early March 2016 the impact pile driving of approximately 1,800 concrete piles – up to 30 meters long – started at the construction site.
 By mid-2017 the production of nacelles for the next-generation wind turbines D7 is to begin.

 Construction of the new Siemens headquarters building at Wittelsbacherplatz in Munich is virtually complete.
 When it opens its doors in 2016, the building will provide a modern, inspiring work environment for up to 1,200 employees.
 Environmental friendliness and energy efficiency are playing a key role: the new building will meet the world's highest sustainability standards.
 In 2010, Siemens and the city of Munich announced the launch of the construction project and organized an architectural competition.

 Scandinavia is the first region in the world to rely increasingly on battery-powered and thus environmentally-friendly technologies in the shipbuilding industry.
 After "Ampere", the world's first electrical ferry in Norway, Siemens has received a follow-up order of the Finnish shipping company FinFerries.
 Ampere was put into operation in Norway in May 2015, and has traveled a distance equivalent to more than 1.5 times around the equator.
 With the change from diesel propulsion to battery, Norwegian ship owner Norled has reduced the cost of fuel by 60 percent.